 All of the security issues faced by any cryptographic application must be faced by a JWS/JWE/JWK agent.
-Among these issues are protecting the user's private key, preventing various attacks, and helping the user avoid mistakes such as inadvertently encrypting a message for the wrong recipient.
-The entire list of security considerations is beyond the scope of this document, but some significant concerns are listed here.
+Among these issues are protecting the user's private and symmetric keys, preventing various attacks, and helping the user avoid mistakes such as inadvertently encrypting a message for the wrong recipient.
+The entire list of security considerations is beyond the scope of this document, but some significant considerations are listed here.